nikovett/charging-planner/README.md

 Features:
 - One flip card per profile — front shows the plan, back shows profile configuration, optimal slots histogram, and weekly schedule
-- Price histogram with all available slots, charging windows highlighted in green, min/max price labelled
+- Price histogram with all available slots positioned by actual timestamp (so "now" line, tick labels, and bars always align).
+Charging windows highlighted in teal, min price labelled in teal, max in amber — labels rotated inside the bar, visible only when bars are wide enough
+- Three optimal slot bar states: solid teal (charging + optimal), diagonal stripe (charging but not optimal), teal outline (optimal but not charged/missed)
-- Stats row: scheduled hours, avg price, vs market percentage, vs optimal percentage (overlap between scheduled and theoretically optimal slots)
+- Stats row: scheduled hours, avg price, vs market %, vs optimal % (overlap between scheduled and globally cheapest slots)
+- "Outside visible range" amber pill when optimal slots fall outside the 24h histogram window
+- Forecast warning banner when `price_source` is `"forecast"`
+- Staleness warning when plan is more than a day old
 - Charging period derived from UTC window times (e.g. "charges Mon 23 → Tue 24 Mar")
 - Weekly schedule grid per profile showing configured windows for each day